 Since the first post on this subject was well received, here are a few more portraits of the equipment that runs on my railway, in no particular order.
 Once again, I’ve added some notes about each model.
 Click on each image for a larger view…

 This boxcar started life as a ready-to-run plastic model from S Helper Service.
 It was factory-lettered for an American railroad but at some point, I realized it would make a decent stand-in model for a class of CNR single-sheathed boxcars in the 461000-463999 series.
-So I reworked this model (and two others), adding a fish-belly under frame, retailing the roof, and substituting brass stirrup steps.
+So I reworked this model (and two others), adding a fish-belly under frame, re-detailing the roof with extra ribs, and substituting brass stirrup steps.
 I wrote about these changes in more detail in a previous posting – have a look here for more information.

 This distinctive “wagon-top” covered hopper is a brass import from River Raisin Models, which brought in 158 examples in 1993.
 I found my model online.
 It was factory painted but the lettering had not yet been applied.
 It was, however, in the box.
 I decided to experiment with heavy weathering techniques to represent a car that had spent many years in cement service.
 The lettering has been almost obliterated under spills and streaks, although the car number has been periodically cleaned to remain legible.
 I’m pleased with the effect.
 This car rarely appears in operating sessions as it’s just an oddball, but on occasion I invoke Rule 1 (“It’s my railway”) to add some variety to a train.